conda-forge/gsshapy-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Object Relational Model for GSSHA model files.
+Summary: Object Relational Model for GSSHA model files and a toolkit to convert gridded input into GSSHA input.

-GsshaPy is an object relational model (ORM) for the Gridded Surface Subsurface Hydrologic Analysis (GSSHA) model.
+GsshaPy is an object relational model (ORM) for the Gridded Surface Subsurface Hydrologic Analysis (GSSHA) model and a toolkit to convert gridded input into GSSHA input.
 The purpose of GsshaPy is to expose GSSHA files to a web development environment by reading them into an SQL database.
 The files can also be written back to file for model execution.